ucsb-cs56-projects/cs56-networking-chat/README.md

 ```
 $ gradle server
 ```
-* To start a server
+* To start a client
 ```
 $ gradle client
 ```